neeraja1504/neeraja1504.github.io/README.md

 Check it out [here](https://github.com/neeraja1504/topicextraction)

 2. Research Intern at RBCDSAI-IITM: (Advised by Dr Ashish Tendulkar and Dr Balaraman Ravindran)
-- Working on GNNs to understand the protein structure in molecules in a better way.
+- Working on solving the class imbalance problem in Graph Neural Networks